-Financial Statements - The Annual Report and Accounts and PRA Annual Return were thoroughly reviewed by the Committee prior to submission to the Board for approval.
+- Business Plan alignment The Committee advised the Board as to whether the Company's strategy and annual business plan are aligned with the Risk Framework. - Financial Statements The Annual Report and Accounts and PRA Annual Return were thoroughly reviewed by the Committee prior to submission to the Board for approval.
 The Committee considered significant risks, including any estimates and judgements of management and the methodology and assumptions used in relation to the Company's financial statements.
 Specific consideration was given by the Committee to the key risk of misstatement of financial investment valuations.
 The Committee gained assurance as to the effectiveness of key controls relating to pricing, valuations and existence of financial instruments.
-The Committee also considered the pricing, valuations and existence of derivative financial instruments;

-- Internal Controls The Committee monitored the system of internal controls and the effectiveness of the Company's internal audit function throughout the year; - Soing Concern and Viability of the Company The Committee monitored the Company's resources and has satisfied itself that the Company has an adequate level of resources for the foreseeable future; - Relationship with the Independent Auditor The Committee is responsible for overseeing the relationship with the Independent Auditor, assessing the effectiveness of the audit process and making recommendations on the appointment and removal of the Independent Auditor.
+The Committee also considered the pricing, valuations and existence of derivative financial instruments. - Internal Controls and Internal Audit The Committee monitored the system of internal controls and the effectiveness of the Company's internal audit function throughout the year assessing the resource and skills available.
+Internal audit reports are reviewed by the Committee and the outsourced internal auditors report to the Committee in person on an annual basis. - > Going Concern and Viability of the Company The Committee monitored the Company's resources and has satisfied itself that the Company has an adequate level of resources for the foreseeable future. - Relationship with the Independent Auditor The Committee is responsible for overseeing the relationship with the Independent Auditor, assessing the effectiveness of the audit process and making recommendations on the appointment and removal of the Independent Auditor.
 It makes recommendations to the Board on the level of the audit fees and the terms of engagement for the Auditor.
-The Independent Auditor is invited to attend Committee meetings, where appropriate, and also meets with the Committee and the Committee Chairman without management being present; - > Appointment of the Independent Auditor During 2017 the Committee led a tender process for the appointment of a new Independent Auditor to the Company.
-PricewaterhouseCoopers LLP (PwC) had been the Company's auditor since 1996.
-Given this length of tenure, in conjunction with new European audit regulation concerning the rotation of audit firms, the Board decided that PwC should not be asked to participate in the tender.
-After a robust process the Committee recommended to the Board that Deloitte LLP be appointed as Independent Auditor and this appointment was approved by the Members at the Company's AGM in 2017; - Non-audit services The Committee regularly reviews and monitors the Auditor's independence and objectivity.
+The Independent Auditor is invited to attend Committee meetings, where appropriate, and also meets with the Committee and the Committee Chairman without management being present. - > Non-audit services The Committee regularly reviews and monitors the Auditor's independence and objectivity.
 As part of this, it considers the nature and extent of any services supplied by the Auditor to ensure that independence is maintained.